-The San Diego County Water Authority's Acting General Manager today recommended to the Board of Directors a \$1.7 billion budget for fiscal years 2020 and 2021, up 5 percent from the current two-year budget, due largely to increasing costs for water supply, supply reliability and infrastructure improvements.
+The San Diego County Water Authority's Board of Directors today adopted a \$1.7 billion budget for fiscal years 2020 and 2021.
+The new budget is up 5 percent from the current two-year budget, due largely to increasing costs for water supply, supply reliability and infrastructure improvements.